Mark-Yeatman/Mark-Yeatman/README.md

 - 👋 Hi, I’m @Mark-Yeatman
 - 👀 I’m interested in ...
-Robotics, Human-Machine Interaction, Machine-Learning, Biomechanics, and Computer Vision (in that order)
+Robotics, Machine-Learning,  Human-Machine Interaction,Computer Vision, and Biomechanics
-- 🌱 I’m currently learning ...
-Rust.
+- 🌱 I’m currently learning ... the incredible depth and bredth of things to know about robotics.
 - 💞️ I’m looking to collaborate on ... anything interesting.
 - 📫 How to reach me ... mark-yeatman@gmail.com